-“Why I am an Atheist”, it examines the resolve of a young man to walk to the gallows with searing clarity, un-sublimated by religious doctrine or idealist philosophy.
-The impending moment of his youthful death almost seems to embolden him, propel him unto that final moment with a fierce veracity.
-Juxtaposed against this fierceness of a man tempting death, will be a padam, an amorous song, that talks of a lover’s unbearable longing and unacceptable separation from his beloved.
+Tanashah, a solo by Navtej Johar, explores extremes.
+Based on the jail diaries of Bhagat Singh, particularly his essay titled, “Why I am an Atheist”, it examines the resolve of a young man to walk to the gallows with searing clarity, un-sublimated by religious doctrine or idealist philosophy.
+The work attempts to imagine the impending moment of his youthful death that almost seems to embolden him, propel him unto that final moment with fierce veracity.
+His blazing courage aside, it also draws upon the young revolutionary’s love for poetry and song.

-Both the narratives—the powerful ardour of a revolutionary and the unbridled desire of an impassioned youth—dark, masculine, uncompromising, and almost heckling in nature—will be somatically interwoven in search of poised resolve in the finality of awaited death/consummation.
+In Tanashah, both the narratives—the powerful ardour of a revolutionary and the unbridled pukaar or call of the love song--dark, masculine, uncompromising, and almost heckling in nature—are textually and somatically interwoven in anticipation of a poised resolve within poetic-consummation.

 Concept, choreography and performance: Navtej Johar